nerdlem/certs/README.md

         2237 100%    1.07MB/s    0:00:00 (xfer#12, to-check=27/45)
 ```

+After uploading, it's a good idea to go over the services using your certificates to ensure everything is in order.
+Keep in mind that many services need to be fully restarted when updating key material.

 # Safekeeping your key material

 The supplied `Makefile` includes targets `preserve` and `save-keys` that will assist in producing encrypted backups of your key material, for safekeeping.
 Note the setting of `GPGRECIPIENT` to select the GPG key to encrypt your backup to.